zo0r/react-native-push-notification/README.md

 <uses-permission android:name="android.permission.USE_FULL_SCREEN_INTENT" />
 ````

-**NOTE: To be able to view the intent launched by the app when the device is locked you will have to add the following properties the the MainActivity as follows**
+**NOTE: To be able to view the intent launched by the app when the device is locked you will have to add the following properties to the MainActivity as follows**
 ```xml
 <activity
         android:name=".MainActivity"